galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 ## Box plots

 We can also use box plots to check the distributions of counts in the samples.
 Box plots can be selected to be output by the Galaxy limma-voom tool if normalization is applied (TMM is applied by default).
 The plots are output in the `Report` and a link is also provided to a PDF version (`BoxPlots.pdf`).
+The samples are coloured by the groups.
 With the box plots for these samples we can see that overall the distributions are not identical but still not very different.
 If a sample is really far above or below the blue horizontal line we may need to investigate that sample further.

 ![Box Plots](../../images/limma-voom/boxplots.png "Box Plots")